nixworks/public/news/2015/08/24/README.md

 ##### President of Turkey
 ### [The President of Turkey Recep Tayyip Erdogan calls for new elections after a deadline to form a new government following an inconclusive election in June. ](/news/2015/08/24/the-president-of-turkey-recep-tayyip-erdoaan-calls-for-new-elections-after-a-deadline-to-form-a-new-government-following-an-inconclusive-el.md)
-_Context: President of Turkey, Turkish general election, November 2015, Recep Tayyip Erdogan, election in June_
+_Context: Turkish general election, November 2015, President of Turkey, election in June, Recep Tayyip Erdogan_

 ##### Jakobshavn Glacier
 ### [Jakobshavn Glacier sheds and creates an iceberg 12.4 square km in size. ](/news/2015/08/24/jakobshavn-glacier-sheds-and-creates-an-iceberg-12-4-square-km-in-size.md)